anilamrute/Bikesalesdashboard/README.md

 ## File Overview

 - **Bike.png**: Screenshot of the dashboard showcasing the visual insights and interactivity.
-- **Dashboard Excel File** (not included in this repository): Contains the original Excel workbook with the interactive dashboard and slicers.
+- **Dashboard Excel File**: Contains the original Excel workbook with the interactive dashboard and slicers.

 ## How to Use